-56. Tariff lawyers must claim costs in cases where the time spent to obtain the costs is justified by the amount recovered.
+- 57. Tariff lawyers must claim costs in cases where the time spent to obtain the costs is justified by the amount recovered.
 This does not apply to cases where costs are waived to get a settlement.
 When claiming costs, tariff lawyers should ensure that they include disbursements paid by LABC.
 Pursuant to section 24 of the Legal Services Society Act, all costs awarded are assigned to LABC and must be paid to LABC upon receipt.
-Time spent obtaining costs may be billed as general

-57. LABC does not pay costs awarded against legal aid clients.
+Time spent obtaining costs may be billed as general preparation.
+If additional time is required, tariff lawyers must apply for authorization.
+Please contact the Financial Review & Collections Coordinator in the Audit and Investigation Department at helpdesk.sj@legalaid.bc.ca.
+LABC will approve additional hours if they are justified by the amount of costs recoverable. - 58.
+LABC does not pay costs awarded against legal aid clients.